Body Bags (film)

 Body Bags is a 1993 American horror comedy anthology television film featuring three unconnected stories, with bookend segments featuring John Carpenter, Tom Arnold and Tobe Hooper as deranged morgue attendees.
 It was directed by Carpenter and Hooper, with Larry Sulkis handling the bookend segments.
 It first aired on August 8, 1993.
 It is notable for its numerous celebrity cameo appearances.

 The first story, "The Gas Station", features Robert Carradine as a gas station attendant with cameos by David Naughton, Sam Raimi, and Wes Craven.
 "Hair" follows Stacy Keach as he receives a botched hair transplant that infests him with an alien parasite.
-"Eye" features Mark Hamill as a baseball player who loses an eye in a car accident and receives a transplant, only to be taken over by the personality of the eye's previous owner, a murderous killer.
+"Eye" features Mark Hamill as a baseball player who loses an eye in a car accident and receives a transplant, only to be taken over by the personality of the eye's previous owner, a serial killer.

 Plot

 Prologue

 A creepy-looking coroner introduces three different horror tales involving his current work on various gruesome cadavers in "body bags."